Edge-reflection positivity and weighted graph homomorphisms: Partition functions of edge and vertex-coloring models

-In case $B$ is real, there is an easy way to obtain a $k\times n$ rank $k$ matrix $U$, where $k=\rk(B)$, such that $UU^*\in \R^{k\times k}$ and $U^TU=B$, using the spectral decomposition of $B$.
-So by Theorem \ref{them:main1}, we get the following characterization of partition functions of real vertex colorings that are partition functions of real edge coloring models.
+In case $B$ is real, there is an easy way to obtain a $k\times n$ matrix $U$, where $k=\rk(B)$, such that $UU^*\in \R^{k\times k}$ and $U^TU=B$, using the spectral decomposition of $B$.
+So by Theorem \ref{thm:main1}, we get the following characterization of partition functions of real vertex-coloring models that are partition functions of real edge-coloring models.
 We will state it as a corollary.